Jwxxi/CITS5505_Group16_Project/README.md

 # CITS5505_Group16_Project

-# April 17th Meeting Minutes
+## Project Name

-**Project Name:** Expense Tracker (CITS5505 Group Project) **Date:** April 17th 2025
+Expense Tracker (CITS5505 Group Project)
-**Time:** 3pm
-**Location:** Reid Library

-**Attendees:**
-* Zixiao Ma
-* Jiawen Xu

-**Meeting Topic:** First Project Planning Meeting - Defining Core Features and Structure for the Expense Tracker Project

-**Meeting Objective:**
-* To discuss and preliminarily define the key functional modules of the Expense Tracker project.
-* To clarify the basic structure and user flow of the project.

-**Discussion Points:**

-This meeting focused on discussing the core functional modules of the Expense Tracker project, reaching initial consensus as outlined in the project plan diagram:
+## Overview
+This project is a web-based Expense Tracker application designed to help users manage and visualize their personal income and expenses.
+The application provides core functionalities for recording financial transactions, analyzing spending habits through charts and lists, and sharing/exporting data.

+## Target Audience
+Individuals who want to track their daily, weekly, monthly, or yearly spending and income to better understand their financial situation and make informed decisions.

+## Key Features

-### User Onboarding:
+### 1. User Onboarding
-* The application needs to implement a Login function.
-* The application needs to implement a Register function.
-* There should be a description on the page to help users understand the application.
+* **User Registration:** Allows new users to create an account.
+* **User Login:** Enables existing users to access their expense data.
+* **Application Description:** Provides an introductory overview of the application's purpose and how to use it.

-### Income/Expense Recording:
+### 2. Income/Expense Recording
-* The core functionality includes the ability to add/remove an item of expense.
-* Each expense item should include the following details:
-    * name
-    * category
-    * amount
-    * date
+* **Add Transaction:** Users can record new income or expense items.
+* **Remove Transaction:** Users can delete existing transaction records.
+* **Transaction Details:** Each recorded item includes essential information such as Name, Category, Amount, and Date.

-### Analysis:
+### 3. Data Analysis
-* Provide data analysis features to help users understand their spending:
-    * **Pie chart:** To show expense distribution by category.
+* **Category-based Pie Chart:** Visual representation of spending distribution across different categories.
-    * **Line chart:** To display spending trends within a time frame.
+* **Time-based Line Chart:** Illustrates spending trends over a selected period.
-    * **Expense list:** To show all expense records, sortable by amount with the highest expense one on top, and filterable within a time frame.

-### Share Data:
-* Provide a sharing function for each analysis result.
-* Users can click 'share'.
+* **Expense List View:** Displays a detailed list of transactions, with options to sort (e.g., by highest expense) and filter by time frame.

+### 4. Data Sharing & Export
+* **Share Analysis:** Allows users to share their analysis results (charts, lists).
-* Users can select a timeframe for sharing.
+* **Timeframe Selection:** Users can select a specific period for the data to be shared.
-* Users can click 'export' to generate an image and download to local.
+* **Export Functionality:** Enables users to export analysis results (e.g., as an image) for local saving.

+This description can be used in your project repository's README file or as part of your project documentation.
+Remember to fill in the "Technologies" section once you have made those decisions.